GlobalNamesArchitecture/gnparser/README.md

 [![Stories in Ready][waffle_ready_svg]][waffle]
 [![Stories in Progress][waffle_progress_svg]][waffle]

-Port of Biodiversity gem (a scientific names parser written in ruby)
+Port of Biodiversity gem (a scientific names parser written in ruby) to Scala

-Please note that gnparser is at the very early stage of development
+Global Names Parser is approaching the first public release

 Requirements
 ------------